 Acceptable Breaks from Reality: The film has several cases of what may pass in a film aimed for children/family, but not so as this is very much aimed at the Sci-Fi Fans or Star Wars Teens.

 Mala and Giddy build an oxygen synthesizer that uses a single plant (like something from a flower pot) to create enough breathable air to keep Jim alive.
 The plant would be working at several orders of magnitude faster than anything from Earth to produce that much oxygen.

-For that matter, the conversation preceding that scene implies there is no oxygen in the air, which flies in the face of current scientific rationale that oxygen is pretty much required for multicellular life (nothing else produces enough energy).
+For that matter, the conversation preceding that scene implies there is no oxygen in the air, which flies in the face of current scientific rationale that oxygen is pretty much required for multicellular life (nothing else produces enough energy), and directly contradicts the existence of an oxygen-producing plant.
 One can rationalize this away by presuming that it's the concentration of oxygen that is the issue.
 It is possible to have a level high enough to support complex life on Terra but low enough to be lethal for humans, and then it would be almost a matter-of-course that the levels humans are used to would be lethal for Terrians (oxygen is a very toxic gas in high concentrations).
 It should also be noted that the murals depicting the ancient war the Terrians fought show clear pictures of bombs, explosions and fire, which would necessarily imply the presence of oxygen for combustion.

 Action Girl: Mala, which is pretty unusual considering she grew up in a society without weapons.

 Aliens Speaking English: Averted.
 The terrian language is rendered in English for the viewers' convenience, but Mala requires Giddy's help to communicate with Jim.